qijinshe/IBS-Grasping/README.md

 "deepdifferentiablegrasp" is also important in our project.
 Here we only provide [compiled files](https://drive.google.com/drive/folders/1xSJMm63BTmK7nC0Cjk6wA3so6irjcQXJ).
+Note that specific version of Boost (1.58) is necessary to run the file.

 Last, you need to compile ROS packages in the root directory:
 >catkin_make